 The MGIB-AD program provides up to 36 months of education benefits for a Veteran or Serviceperson.
-This monthly benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
-Your benefits are payable for 10 years following your release from active duty.
+This monthly benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training, and correspondence courses.
+Your benefits are payable for ten years following your release from active duty.
 Get the Montgomery GI Bill® Active Duty (PDF) pamphlet.

 Montgomery GI Bill® Selected Reserve (MGIB-SR, Chapter 1606)

-The MGIB-SR program is available to members of the Selected Reserve including the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, the Army National Guard and the Air National Guard.
-This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
+The MGIB-SR program is available to members of the Selected Reserve, including the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, the Army National Guard and the Air National Guard.
+This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training, and correspondence courses.
 Remedial, deficiency and refresher courses may be approved under certain circumstances.
-Eligibility for this program is determined by the Selected Reserve components and VA makes the payments.
+The Selected Reserve components determine eligibility for this program, and VA makes the payments.

-The National Defense Authorization Act of 2016 ended REAP on November 25, 2015 and The Post-9/11 GI Bill® in many ways has replaced this program.
-Some individuals will remain eligible for REAP benefits until November 25, 2019, while others are no longer eligible for REAP benefits.
+The National Defense Authorization Act of 2016 ended REAP on November 25, 2015, and The Post-9/11 GI Bill® has replaced this program in many ways.
+Some individuals will remain eligible for REAP benefits until November 25, 2019, while others are no longer eligible.